-At the International Union of Architects Congress in Barcelona, three famous keynote speakers were due to give parallel presentations at three different theaters, each with 600 seats.
+At the International Union of Architects Congress in Barcelona, three famous keynote speakers were due to give parallel presentations at three different theatres, each with 600 seats.
 Yet, some 12,000 fans ended up registering!
-And by 6 am the day of the event, many were already queuing up on the Ramblas waiting for the theater doors to open.
-The organizers had to scramble to find another venue large enough to accommodate the unexpected crowds.
+And by 6am on the day of the event, many were already queuing up on the Ramblas waiting for the theater doors to open.
+The organisers had to scramble to find another venue large enough to accommodate the unexpected crowds.
 Within hours, they managed to book the Sant Jordi stadium, which holds 14,000 people, and transfer the event to the new location.

 To avoid this type of hassle, start by establishing your needs in terms of space.
 How many delegates will be attending the conference?
 How many rooms will you need at any one time, and at what capacity?

-Once you know what size venue is required, find out if the venue has standardized booths for conference interpreting.
-While progress is being made to comply with guidelines set by the International Organization for Standardization, most built-in or mobile interpretation booths still are not standardized.
+Once you know what size venue is required, find out if the venue has standardised booths for conference interpreting.
+While progress is being made to comply with guidelines set by the International Organization for Standardization, most built-in or mobile interpretation booths still are not standardised.

 Are the interpreting booths soundproof?
 Are they air conditioned?
 Do they provide good visibility of presenters and powerpoint presentations?
 Interpreters must be able to see the speakers while they are talking to be able to pick up on body language and subtle cues.
 The job of the interpreter becomes extra challenging when there is no direct visibility.
 In such a case, the team will need CCTV (closed circuit TV) to watch the speakers.